nickcrider/ot-docs/docs/get_started.md

 Protocol API should have in its metadata `"apiLevel": "{! version_info/apilevel.txt !}"`.

-Anytime we make a change to the API that affects pipetting behaviors, (e.g. tip positions, flow rates, pipette movement, etc.) we increment the `apiLevel`.
+Anytime we make a change to the API that affects pipetting behaviors, (for example tip positions, flow rates, pipette movement, etc.) we increment the `apiLevel`.
 This means if you write and test your protocol on API Version {! version_info/apilevel.txt !}, it will continue to behave the same as we update the Software version.